imagineLife/big-site/content/k8s/in-depth/liveness.md

 Periodically test an app in a container.
 If the test fails, the container is destroyed & recreated.
 This allows devs to "decide" what makes an app healthy.
+**NOTE**: the livenessProve goes IN the container definition.
+This applies to a pod AND this can apply in a deployment of pods!

 ```yaml
 apiVersion: v1